-terminati on covenants shall be imposed on Executive; this form is provided as an example of what will be included in the final Release document.]
-This General Release of Claims (" Release ") is entered into as of this day of,, between (" Executive "), and reportation, a Delaware corporation (the " Company ") (collectively referred to herein as the " Parties ").
-V WHEREAS, Executive and the Company are parties to that certain Severance Agreement dated as of,(the "Agreement"); this Relea WHEREAS, the Parties agree that Executive is entitled to certain severance benefits under the Agreement, subject to Executive's execution of ase; and
+[The language in this Release may change based on legal developments and evolving best practices; provided, however, that no new post-termination covenants shall be imposed on Executive; this form is provided as an example of what will be included in the final Release document.]
+This General Release of Claims (" Release ") is entered into as of this day of,, between (" Executive "), and Xperi Corporation, a Delaware corporation (the " Company ") (collectively referred to herein as the " Parties ").
+WHEREAS, Executive and the Company are parties to that certain Severance Agreement dated as of, (the "Agreement"); WHEREAS, the Parties agree that Executive is entitled to certain severance benefits under the Agreement, subject to Executive's